opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

-With the `Matcher` `not SNI`, the `Client Hello` of the TLS traffic is analyzed.
+With the Matcher `TLS (inverted SNI)`, the `Client Hello` of the TLS traffic is analyzed.
 When the `Client Hello` includes either of `*.example.com` or `*.opnsense.com`, the traffic will be sent to the default `HTTP Handlers`, where the configured `Domains` and `Subdomains` can receive and reverse proxy it.

-All other `TCP/UDP` traffic will be streamed to the chosen socket (Upstream Domain and Upstream Port).
+All other `TCP/UDP` traffic will be streamed to the chosen socket of `Upstream Domain` and `Upstream Port`.
 Since we chose multiple upstreams and a health check, two servers can load balance all requests.
-The load balancing is just an example, and not necessary for the `not SNI` matcher to work.
+The load balancing is just an example, and not necessary for this matcher to work.

 ..
-Tip:: If there are domains inside `*.example.com` that should be routed to a different upstream, just create an additional `SNI Matcher` for them.
-It will automatically match before the `not SNI Matcher` - compare to the `Layer4 Routing Precedence`.
+Tip:: If there are domains inside `*.example.com` that should be routed to a different upstream, just create an additional `TLS (SNI)` matcher for them.
+It will automatically match before the `TLS (inverted SNI)` - compare to the `Layer4 Routing Precedence`.
 ..
 Tip:: Caddy supports the HA Proxy Protocol.
 If the Protocol Header should be added to the upstream, set the `Proxy Protocol` version to ``v1`` or ``v2``.